Approximate Lattices in Higher-Rank Semi-Simple Groups: Cocycles and -Approximate Lattices

-\end{proof} Applying the above Proposition \ref{Proposition: Consequence two-sided error in CAT(0) space} to symmetric spaces and Bruhat--Tits buildings we are able to prove the main result of this section:
+Applying the above Proposition \ref{Proposition: Consequence two-sided error in CAT(0) space} to symmetric spaces and Bruhat--Tits buildings we are able to prove the main result of this section:

-\begin{proposition} Let $l$ be a local field and assume that $H$ is the group of $l$-points of a connected almost simple algebraic $l$-group $\H$, and that $\pi$ has unbounded Zariski-dense image.
+\begin{proposition} Let $l$ be a local field and assume that $H$ is the group of $l$-points of an almost simple algebraic group $\mathbb{H}$ defined over $l$, and that $\pi$ has unbounded Zariski-dense image.
 Then $\pi^h$ almost extends $T$. \end{proposition}